Towards Perceiving Small Visual Details in Zero-shot Visual Question Answering with Multimodal LLMs: Experiments

-\textbf{Metrics.} We employ zero-shot accuracy following the particular definition proposed in VQAv2.\footnote{https://visualqa.org/evaluation.html} The accuracy of a given model answer is defined as $\min(0.3\times n, 1)$, where $n$ denotes the number of times that the model answer appears among the ground-truth answers collected from 10 human annotations.
-This metric is designed to account for the variability in human annotations.
+\textbf{Metrics.} We compute zero-shot VQA-score\footnote{https://visualqa.org/evaluation.html} for all benchmarks except GQA.
+To account for the variability in annotators' answers when measuring the model's accuracy, this accuracy score for any given model answer is defined as $\min(0.3\times n, 1)$, where $n$ denotes the number of times that the model answer appears among the ground-truth answers collected from 10 human annotations.
+For GQA, we compute accuracy using the official code.\footnote{https://cs.stanford.edu/people/dorarad/gqa/evaluate.html}